ifmcjthenknczny/old-jetbrains-projects/README.md

 Willingness to get to know another programming language and to find more challenging job, more amount of free time and JetBrains discount until the end of year (should I also mention that last two are result of COVID?).

 ## Contact
-maciej.konieczny.1993@gmail.com, feel free to contact me.
+My name on github is (ifmcjthenknczny)[https://github.com/ifmcjthenknczny].
+Feel free to contact me.